sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkara-yogabhAShyavivaraNam_prathamaH_bhAgaH.md

 [^1033]: "Then there will not be any liberation."

  The object’s serving the purpose of puruṣa and the absence of serving its own end is due to the object being experienced; it is established as it is similar to (objects like) cooked rice, etc., being insentient it also serves another in combination with other objects.
 Thus he says *“dṛśi[^1001]*...[^1001]*dṛśyamiti[^1001]”*.
 The word “iti” is used in the sense of a cause. “tadartha... rthaḥ" = the purpose of puruṣa is itself the fulfilment of pradhana by accomplishing the object of the seer (puruṣa), just as in the case of cooked rice, etc.[^1037]

-[^1001]: "The Vivaraṇakāra does not add anything new to the bhāṣya."

 [^1037]: "As in the enjoyment of food which is also one form of pradhāna so are the other experiences as well."